r4riyaz/essential-jenkins/README.md

 # Jenkins Essential Training
 This is the repository for the LinkedIn Learning course Jenkins Essential Training.
-The full course is available from [LinkedIn Learning][lil-course-url].

 ![Jenkins Essential Training][lil-thumbnail-url]